C-Keenan/Server-Command-and-Control-Scripts/README.md

 ## Release Notes

+### Release 07/21/2024

+- Found another bug in the /etc/skel/.bashrc file if statement input-er (not sure of a better way to say that) it incorrectly appended the 'fi' into /etc/bash.bashrc file.
+Fixed now.

 ### Release 07/19/2024

 - Woke up, thought "There's a bug in my script!", fixed it.
 You're welcome! 😁